 Study of the basic principles of biblical Hebrew grammar and syntax, with reading and writing exercises with an emphasis on understanding the culture of the text's production and reception.
 Acquisition of a basic vocabulary of 150-200 words is expected.
-BIBL 2110 and BIBL 2120 together fulfill the Global and Intercultural Ways of Knowing: Ancient Languages component of the Liberal Arts Core Curriculum..
+BIBL 2110 and BIBL 2120 together fulfill liberal arts requirement for Global and Intercultural Ways of Knowing: Ancient Languages.
 OFFERED: Summer.